FarronF/limerick-council-meetings/meetings/2022/10/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 21st September 2022.md

 Councillor Carey wished to for the word “abstained” to be removed from the voting under

 Notice of Motion submitted by Councillors Carey, Mitchell and E. Ryan.
+This was agreed.
+---
-This was agreed.--- 3.Housing Directorate Quarterly update on Housing
+3.Housing Directorate Quarterly update on Housing

 Circulated, responses to queries submitted by the Elected Members at the previous